kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 ## Add Managed By Label

-Specify the `managedByLabel` option in the `buildMetadata` field to mark the resource as having been managed by kustomize.
+Specify the `managedByLabel` option in the `buildMetadata` field to mark the resource as having been managed by Kustomize.

 The following example adds the `app.kubernetes.io/managed-by` label to a resource.